FHOOEAIST/coffee-burns-snake/README.md

 The comparison of `openjdk-openimaj` and `python-with-numpy-and-scipy` shows, that there are nearly no performance differences between Java or Python if state-of-the-art image processing frameworks are used.
-Based on the comparison of the language specialized wrappers of the `OpenCV` framework, Java's overhead of the native function call seems to be smaller and for this highly outperforms the Python version.
+Based on the comparison of the language specialized wrappers of the `OpenCV` framework, Java's overhead of the native function call seems to be smaller and for this outperforms the Python version.

 Finally, the comparison also shows that the Imaging framework is not highly optimized in terms of convolution algorithms, but is capable to perform image processing tasks in  an adequate amount of time.
 The great advantage of the